Okay, so you got interested in chess. But sometimes, the chess terms might come in your way and confuse you a lot.

 Knight

-Knight is a special chess piece because, in chess, it is the only piece that can jump over other pieces.
+The knight is a special chess piece because, in chess, it is the only piece that can jump over other pieces.
 Also, the knight moves in a typical L-shape.

 A knight captures any piece that is present on the square where the knight is going to land (only one piece in a single turn).
 You can read more about the knight moves here.

-In chess, each player has 2 knights.
+In chess, each player has two knights.

 Rook